energydrink9/functional-data-grid/README.md

 # Columns definition

-Columns are defined by creating an instance of the class BaseColumn.
+Columns are defined by creating an instance of the class Column.
-BaseColumn constructor accepts an object with the following keys:
+Column constructor accepts an object with the following keys:

 |Key      |Required / optional|Default|Description               |
 |---|---|---|---|